wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-nodejs-get-started.md

     };

 ##<a id="CreateDoc"></a>Step 7: Create a document
-A [document](documentdb-resources.md#documents) can be created by using the [createDocument](https://azure.github.io/azure-documentdb-node/DocumentClient.html) function of the **DocumentClient** class.
+A <!-- deleted by customization [document](/documentation/articles/documentdb-resources#documents) --><!-- keep by customization: begin --> [document](documentdb-resources.md#documents) <!-- keep by customization: end --> can be created by using the [createDocument](https://azure.github.io/azure-documentdb-node/DocumentClient.html) function of the **DocumentClient** class.
 Documents are user defined (arbitrary) JSON content.
 You can now insert a document into DocumentDB.

 Next, add a function to app.js for creating the documents containing the JSON data saved in the *config* object.
 Again, we'll check to make sure a document with the same id does not already exist.